 Texas A&M students and faculty were chastised for their bigoted behavior in a campus-wide email sent by President Michael K. Young earlier

 this week today.
-The announcement was inspired by a viral Twitter video in which two A&M students are heard using variations of a racial slur. several instances where A&M students directed racist and xenophobic remarks towards other A&M students on various social media and telecommunication platforms.
+The announcement was inspired by several instances where A&M students directed racist and xenophobic remarks towards other A&M students on various social media and telecommunication platforms after several students shared their experiences with racism on campus via the Twitter hashtag #hateisthehiddencorevalue.
 Many of these incidents reportedly occurred on Zoom, a software platform that allows professors to host online lectures and conduct distance learning during the COVID-19 pandemic.

 “Aggies behaving like this on a public platform just isn’t okay anymore,” said Katherine Clarke, Director of the Division of Marketing and Communication.
 “Many of us often don’t personify the A&M core values, but at least those lapses are in private and can be swept under the rug.
 But to be seen publicly contradicting the principles we talk about at Fish Camp and on our website and then never mention again?
 Unacceptable.”